Francesco Borromini: Sant'Agnese in Agone

 Borromini was one of several architects involved in the building of the church of Sant’Agnese in Agone in Rome.
-Not only were some of his design intentions changed by succeeding architects but the net result is a building which reflects, rather unhappily, a mix of different approaches.
+Not only were some of his design intentions changed by succeeding architects, but the net result is a building that reflects, rather unhappily, a mix of different approaches.

-The decision to rebuild of the church was taken in 1652 as part of Pope Innocent X’s project to enhance the Piazza Navona, the urban space onto which his family palace, the Palazzo Pamphili, faced.
+The decision to rebuild the church was taken in 1652 as part of Pope Innocent X's project to enhance the Piazza Navona, the urban space onto which his family palace, the Palazzo Pamphili, faced.
 The first plans for a Greek Cross church were drawn up by Girolamo Rainaldi and his son Carlo Rainaldi, who relocated the main entrance from the Via di Santa Maria dell'Anima to the Piazza Navona.
 The foundations were laid and much of the lower level walls had been constructed when the Rainaldis were dismissed due to criticisms of the design and Borromini was appointed in their stead.

-Borromini began a much more innovative approach to the facade which was expanded to include parts of the adjacent Palazzo Pamphili and gain space for his two bell towers.
-Construction of the façade proceeded up to the cornice level and the dome completed as far as the lantern.
-On the interior, he placed columns against the piers of the lower order which was mainly completed.
+Borromini began a much more innovative approach to the façade that was expanded to include parts of the adjacent Palazzo Pamphili family palace and to gain space for two bell towers he introduced.
+Each of the constructed bell towers has a clock, one for Roman time, the other for tempo ultramontano or European time.
+Construction of the façade proceeded up to the cornice level and the dome was completed as far as the lantern.
+On the interior, he placed columns against the piers of the lower order that was mainly completed.

 In 1655, Innocent X died and the project lost momentum.
-In 1657, Borromini resigned and Carlo Rainaldi was recalled who made a number of significant changes to Borromini's design.
+In 1657, Borromini resigned and Carlo Rainaldi was recalled and he made a number of significant changes to Borromini's design.
 Further alterations were made by Bernini including the façade pediment.
-In 1668, Carlo Rainaldi returned as architect and Ciro Ferri received the commission to fresco the dome interior which it is highly unlikely that Borromini intended.
-Further large scale statuary and coloured marbling were also added; again, these are not part of Borromini's design repertoire which was orientated to white stucco architectural and symbolic motifs.
+In 1668, Carlo Rainaldi returned as architect and Ciro Ferri received the commission to fresco the dome interior, which it is highly unlikely that Borromini intended.
+Further large-scale statuary and coloured marbling were also added; again, these are not part of Borromini's design repertoire that was orientated to white stucco architectural and symbolic motifs.

 The Re Magi Chapel of the Propaganda Fide

 The College of the Propagation of the Faith or Propaganda Fide in Rome includes the Re Magi Chapel by Borromini, generally considered by architectural historians to be one of his most spatially unified architectural interiors.

-The chapel replaced a small oval chapel designs by his rival Bernini and was a late work in Borromini's career; he was appointed as architect in 1648 but it was not until 1660 that construction of the chapel began and although the main body of work was completed by 1665, some of the decoration was finished after his death.
+The chapel replaced a small oval chapel designed by his rival Bernini.
+It was a late work in Borromini's career.
+He was appointed as architect in 1648, but it was not until 1660 that construction of the chapel began.
+Although the main body of work was completed by 1665, some of the decoration was finished after his death.

 His façade to the Via di Propaganda Fide comprises seven bays articulated by giant pilasters.
 The central bay is a concave curve and accommodates the main entry into the college courtyard and complex, with the entrance to the chapel to the left and to the college to the right.